 Simple, it is an empty word.

-For example: The man was very tall.
+Example: The man was very tall.

 See, it shows us nothing.
 “Very tall” what is very tall?